Taylor Swift's Eras Tour night 2 sets Acrisure Stadium record

 PITTSBURGH (KDKA) - Saturday night was most certainly not part of a "Cruel Summer" for Taylor Swift and her legions of fans here in Pittsburgh.

-For the second night in a row, she performed a near-three-hour show in front of thousands both inside and outside of Acrisure Stadium on the North Shore.
+For the second night in a row, she performed a nearly three-hour show in front of thousands of fans on the North Shore, both inside and outside of Acrisure Stadium, previously known as Heinz Field.

 Saturday was a special show, and not just because Aaron Dessner showed up to play the keys for her during the performance of "Seven."